Towards Rigorous Understanding of Neural Networks via Semantics-preserving Transformations: Related Work

 \paragraph{Linear Regions of Neural Networks.} Vast amounts of research have been conducted regarding the number and shape of linear regions in a given PLNN~\cite{Hinz2021,chu2018exact,montufar2014number,pascanu2013number,zhang2020empirical,Hanin2019,serra2018bounding,hanin2019complexity,Woo2018,Sudjianto2020UnwrappingTB,raghu2017expressive,arora2016understanding}.
 Linear regions are of huge interest to neural network research as they give a natural characterization of the expressive power of neural network classes.
 This research is beneficial to the understanding of TADS as it can be used to bound the size of TADS and understand where and when explosions and size occur.
 On the other hand, TADS give a precise and minimal representation of the linear regions belonging to given neural network and can be used to facilitate experiments in this field, e.g., to find a linear region containing a negative example for a given property that could not be verified~\cite{katz2017reluplex}.

-\paragraph{Structures for Polyhedral Sets.} At their core, TADS are efficient representations of multiple polyhedral regions within high dimensional spaces.
+\paragraph{Structures for Polyhedral Sets.} At their core, TADS are efficient representations of multiple polyhedral regions within high-dimensional spaces.
 Similar problems occur in other divisions of computer science, most notably computer graphics.

 TADS are closely related to Binary Space Partition Trees (BSP-trees) \cite{Thibault1987} and comparable structures \cite{TondelJB03}.
-These structures are built to represent a partition of a real-dimensional space into polygons much like TADS do.
-TADS extend these structures with optimizations from ADDs to account for domain specific properties of piece-wise linear functions that are not present in the general case of polygonal partitions.
+These structures are built to represent a partition of a real-dimensional space into polygons, much like TADS do.
+TADS extend these structures with optimizations from ADDs to account for domain-specific properties of piece-wise linear functions that are not present in the general case of polygonal partitions.